-The uncertainty of the COVID-19 pandemic makes nonprofit strategic planning both more challenging and important than ever before.
-In addition to figuring out how to position nonprofits to sustain during the crisis, there is also great urgency for our sector to take bold action regarding equity, diversity, and inclusion.
-Beginning in August 2020, the Foundation will offer Bright Idea Fund Planning grants to nonprofit organizations working in the areas of arts & culture, environment, basic needs & self-sufficiency, community development, and nonprofit effectiveness.
+To position nonprofits to be effective and sustainable in our new normal, as well as to take bold action regarding equity, diversity, and inclusion, we offer Bright Idea Fund Planning grants to nonprofit organizations working in the areas of arts & culture, environment, basic needs & self-sufficiency, community development, and nonprofit effectiveness.
 (Environmental requests also must meet at least one of these priorities of the Environmental Stewardship Fund.)